Killough Lifeboat Station

 Killough Lifeboat Station was actually located at Rossglass, 3.2 km from Killough, overlooking Dundrum Bay, on the coast of County Down in Northern Ireland.

 A lifeboat was first stationed at Rossglass in 1825 by the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS).
 The station relocated to St John's Point in 1835, operating for another eight years.
-A new lifeboat station was established at Rossglass by the Royal National Lifeboat Institution (RNLI) in 1901, following the closure of the station at in 1899.
+A new Killough Lifeboat Station was established at Rossglass by the Royal National Lifeboat Institution (RNLI) in 1901, following the closure of the station at in 1899.

 After operating for just 13 years, Killough Lifeboat Station closed in 1914.